slingr-stack/quickbooks-payments-package/scripts/helpersDocs.md

         <td> - </td>
         <td>Always</td>
         <td>
-            This is the http method to be used against the package. <br>
+            This is the http method to be used against the endpoint. <br>
             Possible values are: <br>
             <i><strong>POST,DELETE,GET</strong></i>
         </td>